 If you are applying for residence under the Skilled Migrant Category and you have an offer of employment, work experience, or qualifications in an area of work on the Long-term List, you may gain bonus points towards your application for residence.

-The Immediate Skill-shortage List (sometimes referred to as ISSL) includes occupations where skilled workers are immediately required in New Zealand.
+The Immediate Skill Shortage List (sometimes referred to as the ISSL) includes occupations where skilled workers are immediately required either throughout New Zealand or in certain regions.
 It facilitates the approval of temporary work visa applications.
-If you apply for a work visa based on an offer of employment in an occupation that is included on the Immediate skill shortage list and you meet the requirements specified in the list, Immigration New Zealand will recognise there are no New Zealand citizens or residents available to take up the position.
+If you apply for a work visa based on an offer of employment in an occupation that is included on the Immediate Skill Shortage List and you meet the requirements specified in the list, Immigration New Zealand will recognise there are no New Zealand citizens or residents available to take up the position.
 This removes the need to conduct a ‘labour market test’, enabling faster processing of the application.